Dr. Johannes Teyssen

 In 2010, Johannes Teyssen was appointed to his current role as CEO of E.ON SE.
 In this position, he is responsible for the E.ON Group’s Strategy and Portfolio, Human Resources, Communications & Political Affairs, Legal & Compliance, Corporate Audit and E.ON’s equity investment in Turkey.

 Johannes Teyssen has also played a leading role in various other associations over the past few years.
 He was President of Eurelectric, the European umbrella organisation of the electricity sector (from 2013 to 2015) and the World Energy Council’s Vice Chair responsible for Europe (from 2006 to 2012).
 Since 2010, he has been a member of the Presidential Board of the Federation of German Industries (BDI).
-Since 2008, he has also been a member of the Supervisory Board of Deutsche Bank AG and since June 2017 a member of the Shareholders’ Committee of Nord Stream AG.
+Since June 2017 he has been a member of the Shareholders’ Committee of Nord Stream AG.

 Supervisory Board Seats

 + Membership in comparable German and foreign supervisory bodies of corporations